The design of the garden has evolved over the past few years.

 We have funding for a new green-roofed veranda to the front of the club hut (hopefully by March 2020) and a polytunnel (around February 2020).

 Funding - and offers of free plants and resources from local gardens and park users;

-- Ideas and advice from Guy Belcher and colleagues at Streets and Open Spaces;
+Ideas from all the garden volunteers, park users, Guy Belcher and colleagues at Streets and Open Spaces;